marcingolenia/rabbitor/README.md

 2. Stream Queues are created upon `Bus.initStreamedPublisher<'a>` using the full type name of `<'a>`.
 3. Plain queues are created upon `Bus.subscribe<'a>` or parallel equivalent using the executing assembly name and full type name of `<'a>`, which allow multiple subscriptions per topic.

 At the moment it is not possible to override the convention.

+*I am hinking about removing the exchange creation, so the initPublisher function.
+When no queue exists, messages won't be published, that is why it the exchange can be created upon queue creation.*

 ## 3. Connection to RabbitMQ
 Rabbitor uses official RabbitMQ .net client underneath and tries to not get into Your way to much.
 You can pass custom connection factory if You want using `Bus.customConnect` function